Loading...

 It is crucial to note that regardless of the content you upload to the cloud - sensitive or not, storing login credentials, including account usernames and passwords, poses a direct risk to your privacy.

 And while many aspects of data privacy depend on choosing the right provider, there are proactive steps you, as a user, can take.
-Strengthen your data privacy by employing strong and unique passwords, regularly updating them, enabling two-factor authentication, connecting to your cloud storage via secure networks, encrypting data on your devices before it reaches the cloud, keeping your security software updated, staying vigilant against phishing attacks, creating regular backups, understanding and managing sharing permissions, and consistently monitoring your account activity for signs of unauthorized access.
+Strengthen your data privacy by employing strong and unique passwords, enabling two-factor authentication, connecting to your cloud storage via secure networks, encrypting data on your devices before it reaches the cloud, keeping your security software updated, staying vigilant against phishing attacks, creating regular backups, understanding and managing sharing permissions, and consistently monitoring your account activity for signs of unauthorized access.
 Those are crucial in enhancing the overall security of your data.

 5. Trade-offs between cloud storage convenience and privacy